Siouxland Regional Transportation Planning Association (SRTPA) And Metropolitan Planning Organization (MPO)

-Each RPA has established a technical advisory committee and a policy board for guiding the planning and programming process for the region.
+The SRTPA and MPO work closely with the Department of Transportation, Federal Highway Administration and Federal Transit Administration, and local city/county staff on work products.
+Both the SRTPA and the MPO have an established a technical advisory committee and a policy board for guiding the planning and programming process for the region.
 The technical committee is made up of professional staff, including engineers and planners, from member towns and counties.
 The policy board includes local elected officials from throughout the region.
 These officials are responsible for approving all plans and projects developed by the technical committee.
 Representatives of the state attend all technical and policy meetings to help coordinate planning and programming efforts.
-In combination with the RPA staff, the committee conducts research, develops technical tools and analysis for the region, and advises the RPA policy board on technical and administrative issues related to regional transportation planning.
-The RPA convenes interested parties and encourages broad consideration of issues and ideas on how to address the area’s transportation problems.
-The partnership between the state and the regions has been beneficial for Iowa.
-A new appreciation of the infrastructure dilemmas facing each government is apparent.
-The coordination of efforts has been key to the development of the planning and programming process in Iowa.
+In combination with the SRTPA/MPO staff, the committee conducts research, develops technical tools and analysis for the region, and advises the policy board on technical and administrative issues related to regional transportation planning.
+The SRTPA and MPO convenes interested parties and encourages broad consideration of issues and ideas on how to address the area’s transportation problems.